process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 ```
 For more details about the available options, see [the official documentation](https://pkgdown.r-lib.org/reference/build_site.html).

-### bpmn-visualization TypeScript library update
+### Update of the `bpmn-visualization` TypeScript library

-The [bpmn-visualization](https://github.com/process-analytics/bpmn-visualization-js) dependency is automatically updated by the [Update bpmn-visualization version](.github/workflows/update-bpmn-visualization-version.yml) workflow when a new version of this library is released.
+The [`bpmn-visualization`](https://github.com/process-analytics/bpmn-visualization-js) dependency is automatically updated by the [Update bpmn-visualization version](.github/workflows/update-bpmn-visualization-version.yml) workflow when a new version of this library is released.

 This generates a new Pull Request and notifies the reviewers.